manuka tree

 · Read about how good is propolis for our oral health.

-UMF stands for Unique Manuka Factor, antibacterial property derived from the nectar of Leptospermum plants.
-UMF is a rating which adorns jars of medical-grade honey.
+UMF stands for Unique Manuka Factor, an antibacterial property derived from the nectar of Leptospermum plants.
+UMF is a rating that adorns jars of medical-grade honey.

-Thus, manuka honey contains two antibacterial activities which work synergistically – enhancing their effects.
-One is common to all honeys, it’s produced by an enzyme which is added to the nectar by the honeybee and it’s known as hydrogen peroxide antibacterial activity, and another one, a non-peroxide antibacterial activity.
+Thus, manuka honey contains two antibacterial activities that work synergistically – enhancing their effects.
+One is common to all honeys, it’s produced by an enzyme that is added to the nectar by the honey bee and it’s known as hydrogen peroxide antibacterial activity, and another one, a non-peroxide antibacterial activity.

-Another important difference from the other honeys is that UMF honeys are particularly stable and its antibacterial activity is not destroyed by heat and light.
+Another important difference from the other honeys is that UMF honeys are particularly stable, and their antibacterial activity is not destroyed by heat and light.

 Why is UMF present in only some Manuka Honey?